AvailableForTheWorld/node-svg/README.md

 # Node SVG Project

-A monorepo for the Node SVG project, containing both frontend and backend implementations in a single repository.
+A TypeScript monorepo for the Node SVG project, containing frontend, backend, and shared packages in a single repository.

 ## Project Structure